gaps-closure/gaps-closure.github.io/docs/Java/03-01-annotations.md

 public @interface PurpleGreenConstructable {}
 ```

 Similarly, the following example shows a method annotation.
+The only difference between a constructor and method annotation in Java is the Target.

 ```java
 @Target(ElementType.METHOD)
 @Retention(RetentionPolicy.RUNTIME)